fsprojects/Paket/docs/content/local-file.md

 The paket.local file
 ===================

-<blockquote>This feature is only available in Paket 3.0 prereleases.</blockquote>

 The `paket.local` file is used for testing changes before releasing new version of a dependent project.

 > Note: you **shouldn't commit** `paket.local`.
 This file should always be added to `.gitignore`, because it specifies file paths that are only accessible on your machine.